Norman Bailey, First White Enrollment in South Africa

 This policy had eased a little when Larry and Carol Hautz arrived in mid December 1954.
 Having been given the Benatars’ names as useful contacts, they nearly immediately told them why they were there.
 The Benatars were in turn intrigued; and, in mid April 1955, just in time to help form the first local Assembly, became the first enrolled “settlers” in Rhodesia.

-Sylvia was at the beginning of her professional career as a pianist, becoming known for her bailey4chamber work and as an accompanist.
+Sylvia was at the beginning of her professional career as a pianist, becoming known for her chamber work and as an accompanist.
 As a result, the Salisbury Music Club asked her to accompany a young bass from South Africa for its Christmas Concert of 1955.
 It was without high expectations that she agreed and so met Norman Bailey.
 Only 22, he was already developing a reputation in southern Africa and was in town visiting relatives for Christmas.
 Sylvia was later to say, “Expecting to hear an average voice, I nearly fell off the piano stool when this enormously beautiful bass baritone voice came out from such a young man.”

 Norman’s parents had moved to South Africa immediately after WWII and he had entered Rhodes University in Grahamstown, South Africa, with the intention of becoming a Presbyterian minister.
 At that time, Rhodes had the finest pre-seminary training in Africa and was supported by all the Protestant denominations.
 But soon he was convinced to change his major to music.